UlisesAlexanderAM/my_portfolio_api/README.md

 ## Technologies used

 - FastAPI
-- ODMantic to connect to MongoDB
+- Beanie to connect to MongoDB

 ## Diagrams